Minimal functions on the random graph: Introduction

 \subsection{Model theory: Reducts of the random graph}

-Results about operations on the random graph $G$ yield model-theoretic results about \emph{reducts} of $G$, i.e., about structures that have a first-order definition in $G$; this is particularly true because $G$ is $\omega$-categorical.
+Results about operations on the random graph $G$ yield model-theoretic results about \emph{reducts} of $G$, i.e., about relational structures with the same domain as $G$ whose relations have a first-order definition in $G$; this is particularly true because $G$ is $\omega$-categorical.
 In fact, if we consider two reducts equivalent iff they first-order define one another, then the lattice of all reducts, factored by this equivalence, is antiisomorphic to the lattice of closed permutation groups that contain $\Aut(G)$.
 Similarly, the finer lattice of reducts up to \emph{existential positive interdefinability} corresponds to the lattice of closed transformation monoids that contain $\Aut(G)$.
 Finally, the lattice of reducts factored by the even finer equivalence of \emph{primitive positive interdefinability} (a first-order formula is \emph{primitive positive} iff it contains no negations, disjunctions, and universal quantifications), corresponds to the lattice of closed clones that contain $\Aut(G)$.

-Using the latter connection, we obtain the following result for reducts: Call such a reduct \emph{pp-complete} if every first-order formula is equivalent to a primitive positive formula, and \emph{pp-incomplete} otherwise.
-We determine, up to primitive positive interdefinability, all pp-incomplete reducts $\Gamma$ where every expansion of $\Gamma$ by a relation that is not primitive positive definable in $\Gamma$ is pp-complete; there are 14 such structures, each corresponding to one of the minimal operations mentioned above.
+Using the latter connection, we obtain a list of the dual atoms in the lattice of reducts up to primitive positive interdefinability; there are 14 such dual atoms, each corresponding to one of the minimal operations mentioned above.

-As another application of the techniques in this paper we re-derive the full result of Thomas from~\cite{RandomReducts}, which is in fact a classification of the reducts of $G$ up to \emph{first-order interdefinability}.
+As another application of the techniques in this paper we rederive the full result of Thomas from~\cite{RandomReducts}, which is in fact a classification of the reducts of $G$ up to \emph{first-order interdefinability}.
 We show that the result can be strengthened to obtain a classification of those structures up to \emph{existential interdefinability}.
-Finally, we show that all reducts $\Gamma$ of are model-complete, i.e., all self-embeddings of a reduct $\Gamma$ are elementary.
+Finally, we show that all reducts $\Gamma$ of $G$ have a model-complete theory.

-We believe that our approach is canonical, and that the proof techniques can very well be adapted to show similar classifications of reducts up to existential interdefinability.